domoszlai/juicy-gcode/README.md

 ## Synopsis

-Haskell SVG to G-cod/e converter
+Haskell SVG to G-code converter

 ## Implementation

-SVG images are built using the following shapes (in addition, all of these are subject of an arbitrary affine transformation):
+SVG images are built using the following shapes (all of these are subject of an arbitrary affine transformation):
 * lines
 * circles
 * ellipses